plumed/plumed2/plugins/pycv/README.md

 **Only** `PYCVINTERFACE` use the keyword PREPARE to call a function in the `prepare()` step, before `calculate()`

 If not specified PREPARE will be ignored.
+Python expect this PREPARE to return a dict.

+If that dict contains a key called 'setAtomRequest' with a list of atoms (you can pass a string that will be parsed by plumed like the one in ATOMS) the new list will be requested.

 ### Update step: the UPDATE keyword
 **Only** `PYCVINTERFACE` use the keyword UPDATE to call a function in the `update()` step, after `calculate()`

 If not specified UPDATE will be ignored.
+Python expect this UPDATE to return a dict.

+As now nothing will be done after the python UPDATE call.

+You can however act on the `.data` dict or access to all the parameters accessible from python, and for example update a plot or accumulate an histogram or any other thing that may be useful for your analysis/simulation.

 ### Getting the manual
-To obtain the reference/manual with all the function and method definitions run the test rt-doc or call `PYFUNCTION` in with:
+To obtain a <i>**VERY BASIC**</i> reference/manual with all the function and method definitions run the test rt-doc or call `PYFUNCTION` in with:

 **plumed.dat**
 ```